 Where Can You Try Jamaican Rum Punch in a Restaurant?

 Because rum punch is such a quintessential Jamaican beverage, any Jamaican restaurant that serves alcohol will sell it.
 You can try it out at Miss Lily’s 7A, one of the most authentic Jamaican restaurants in the East Village.
-The restaurant is known for their talented bartenders who whip up a delicious punch.
+The talented bartenders at this restaurant know how to whip up a delicious punch.

 When you get the chance to travel to Jamaica, one of the can’t-miss destinations for rum punch is the famed Appleton Estate.
 This distillery offers educational tours and provides some delicious drinks in their tasting room.
 Be sure to check out their rum punch when you are there.

-Jamaican rum punch is a delicious and refreshing blend of rum, fruit juice, and sweetener that can be made in a variety of ways.
+There are a variety of ways to make the delicious Jamaican rum punch.
+One way is to use a refreshing blend of rum, fruit juice, and sweetener mixed together and chill in the refrigerator.
 Feel free to experiment with adding different ingredients and making your own signature rum punch recipe.
 What’s your favorite version of Jamaican rum punch?
 Let us know in the comments!